analeshaba/spring-example/README.md

 -------------------
 1. API versioning not currently supported
 2. Client authentication not supported
-3. Data is persisted in a in memory h2 database
+3. Data is persisted in a in-memory h2 database
 4. Expected phone number format is (NNN)NNN-NNNN
 5. Birth date format is dd/MM/yyyy
-6. endpoints are only exposed over http
+6. Endpoints are only exposed over http
 7. The rest service is configured to use a random port.
-For the available port on you system please check the log file e.g    Tomcat started on port(s): 56497 (http)  OR you can update the application.properties file by setting the server.port property
+For the available port that was available on you system please check the log file e.g    Tomcat started on port(s): 56497 (http)

+ OR
+	you can update the application.properties file by setting the server.port={PORT NUMBER} property

 Test on the API
 -------------------